 Everything that living things do can be understood in terms of the jigglings and wigglings of atoms (R.P.
 Feynman)

-Part of the Molecular Photonics group investigates the structure and dynamics ("jigglings and wigglings") of complex molecular systems by means time-resolved vibrational spectroscopy, in particular by means of two-dimensional infrared (2D-IR) spectroscopy.
+Part of the Molecular Photonics group investigates the structure and dynamics ("jigglings and wigglings") of complex molecular systems by means of vibrational spectroscopy, in particular time-resolved and two-dimensional infrared spectroscopy.
 The investigated molecular systems include

 In all of these systems, the molecular motions take place on many time scales, ranging from less than a picosecond to microseconds and longer.
 Structural dynamics taking place on such vastly different time scales are difficult to investigate with conventional structure-resolving methods, but can be probed directly using time-resolved vibrational spectroscopy.

 If you are interested in doing a BSc or MSc project, send an email to email@example.com

 Inspired by ideas from NMR, we have developed InfraRed Diffusion-Ordered SpectroscopY (IR-DOSY), which simultaneously characterizes the size and the chemical structure of a molecule, or of a mixture of molecules.